 Contributions to UN

 - Over the past decade annual humanitarian assistance has accounted for between 0.0% and 22.5% of UAE’s official development assistance (ODA).
-In 2013, UAE’s ODA was equal to 1.4% of UAE’s gross national income (GNI) in 2013
+In 2013, UAE’s ODA was equal to 1.4% of gross national income (GNI).

-- 17.2% of UAE’s official humanitarian assistance was spent in countries classified as long term recipients of humanitarian assistance in 2011
+- 75% of UAE’s official humanitarian assistance was spent in countries classified as long-term recipients of humanitarian assistance in 2012.

-The UAE has made efforts to engage in humanitarian coordination mechanisms.
+- The UAE has made efforts to engage in humanitarian coordination mechanisms.
 In 2006 it joined the UN OCHA Donor Support Group, an informal support group designed to fulfil OCHA’s mandated coordination activities.
-The UAE is currently the only non-DAC donor in this group and each member is expected to contribute at least US$0.5 million annually.
-In 2011, the UAE hosted in Abu Dhabi a meeting of the group to discuss coordination of international humanitarian assistance within the the organisation’s framework of increased engagement with emerging donors in humanitarian response activities.
+The UAE is currently the only non-DAC donor in this group; each member is expected to contribute at least US$0.5 million annually.
+In 2011, the UAE hosted in Abu Dhabi a meeting of the group to discuss coordination of international humanitarian assistance within the organisation’s framework of increased engagement with emerging donors in humanitarian response activities.